-- a) repetitive misconduct of class disruption in such a manner that the class cannot be held - b) spreading lies, verbally abusing or bullying and degrading another student or school personnel - c) bringing and abusing alcohol, cigarettes or illegal substances on school premises, including school trips, visits to theatre, museum, etc. - d) inciting and aiding unauthorized entrance of persons who have already damaged students or school personnel on either school property or outside - e) intentional damage of the school or another person's property also during school trips, visits to theatre, museum, etc. - f) covering up of violent behaviour - g) hitting or participating in a fight or similar violent behaviours that can endanger the safety of student or other people, without severe injuries - h) use and abuse of data of other students from 'pedagoška dokumentacija/e-dnevnik' - i) betting or gambling on school premises, school trips, visits to museums, etc. - i) theft
+d) inciting and aiding unauthorized entrance of persons who have already damaged students or school personnel on either school property or outside e) intentional damage of the school or another person's property also during school trips, visits to theatre, museum, etc.

+f) covering up of violent behaviour

+g) hitting or participating in a fight or similar violent behaviours that can endanger the safety of student or other people, without severe injuries h) use and abuse of data of other students from 'pedagoška dokumentacija/e-dnevnik'

+i) betting or gambling on school premises, school trips, visits to museums, etc.

+j) theft
-3) Warning before expulsion (opomena pred isključenje) - severely unacceptable behaviour teško neprihvatljivo ponašanje

-- a) inciting violent behaviour - b) violent behaviour which does not result in severe damage/injuries - c) forgery of exam materials or written doctor's excuse - d) theft - e) unauthorized use of data /passwords to access electronic/school data base - f) incitement of racial hatred and other forms of hate-speech - g) destruction of school official documents - h) pressuring students into unacceptable behaviour or bullying - i) bringing weapons and similar dangerous tools to school
+3) Warning before expulsion (opomena pred isključenje) - severely unacceptable behaviour teško neprihvatljivo ponašanje a) inciting violent behaviour b) violent behaviour which does not result in severe damage/injuries c) forgery of exam materials or written doctor's excuse d) theft e) unauthorized use of data /passwords to access electronic/school data base f) incitement of racial hatred and other forms of hate-speech i) bringing weapons and similar dangerous tools to school a) forging written or electronic official documents/school reports/ subject reports etc.